perrutquist/StaticNumbers.jl/README.md

 written to accept value arguments, essentially forcing the Julia compiler to do [constant propagation](https://en.wikipedia.org/wiki/Constant_folding) in situations where it might not otherwise have done so.
-For example, we can abuse it to make the compiler compute the 20:th Fibonacci number recursively:
+For example, we can abuse it to make the compiler compute the 20:th Fibonacci number:
 ```julia
 julia> using StaticNumbers